cryptoEstudiante/xbt-websocket-with-server/README.md

 ###### This document was first issued on November 1, 2017.

 ## Introduction to the Demo
-The demo was built to show proficiency in software development.
+I built the demo to show some proficiency in programming with WebSockets.
 The sections that follow describe the functionality, source code files, and script dependencies of the demo.

 ## Functionality